 (a) Right to Fair Elections.
 The people of the City of Youngstown have a right to fair elections, which shall include but not be limited to the right to an electoral process free from corporate influence.
 That right shall also include, without limitation, that the authority to make campaign contributions to any local candidate or issue campaign shall be exercised only by registered voters of the City of Youngstown and those contributions shall be capped at \$100 per elector per ballot measure and candidate.
 Corporations, labor unions, political action committees, political parties, and all other campaign funding entities shall be prohibited from donating to local candidate and issue campaigns or spending money to influence the outcome of any ballot measure or candidate, as those contributions unfairly influence electoral outcomes and undermine the peoples' right to fair elections.
 The ballots used in elections for elective offices of the Municipality shall be without party mark or designation.
 The names of all candidates for mayor shall be placed upon the same ballot and shall be rotated in the manner provided by the general laws of the State of Ohio.
 The names of all candidates for ward representative shall be placed upon the same ballot, by ward, and shall be rotated in the manner provided by the general laws of the State of Ohio.
 Any person may vote in any Municipal election if such person is registered as a voter with election authorities as prescribed by the laws of the State of Ohio.
 There shall be a primary municipal election as set by general law.
 The two (2) candidates for mayor receiving the highest votes in the primary will be placed on the November election ballot.
+The two (2) candidates for ward representative receiving the highest votes in the primary will be placed on the November election ballot.
 The name of each person who is elected in compliance herewith shall be printed on the official ballot for the regular Municipal election, in November following, and names of no other candidates shall be printed thereon.
 Write-in candidacies shall follow rules prescribed by general law.